chaseryder08/article_api_tracker/README.md

 ## Overview

 This project simulates a tool designed to track the time it takes for support knowledge articles to be published after a defect is confirmed.
-It is based on real-world use at IDBS, where the goal is to optimize the process of article creation and publishing.
+As a Support Analyst at IDBS, I lead a high-priority Key Performance Indicator (HPKI) initiative aimed at reducing the time it takes to publish support articles.
+I developed this tool to help streamline and optimize the article creation and publishing process.

 ## Workflow